amin3536/simple-role-permission/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-simple permission and rule  for laravel-api-provider  (other mine repo ) this package is under develop and it's not usable for now :)
+simple permission and rule  for [laravel-api-provider][link-laravel-api-provider]

+this package is under develop and it has not simple usage for now :) help me to develop this package or wait for it  ;)
 ## Installation

 Via Composer